 - a.
 The permittee shall use facilities in compliance with laboratory accreditation requirements of The Environmental Laboratory Accreditation Act (27 Pa.
 C.S. §§ 4101-4113) and 25 Pa.
 Code Chapter 252 (relating to environmental laboratory accreditation) to test or analyze samples used to demonstrate compliance with this permit.
 (25 Pa.
 Code § 92a.61(b)) - b.
-Test procedures (methods) for the analysis of pollutants shall be those approved under 40 CFR Part 136 or required under 40 CFR Chapter I, Subchapters N or O, unless the method is specified in this permit or has been otherwise approved in writing by DEP.
+Test procedures (methods) for the analysis of pollutants or pollutant parameters shall be those approved under 40 CFR Part 136 or required under 40 CFR Chapter I, Subchapters N or O, unless the method is specified in this permit or has been otherwise approved in writing by DEP.
 (25 Pa.
-Code §§ 92a.3(c), 92a.41(a), 92a.44 and 40 CFR §§ 122.41(j)(4), 122.44(i)(1)(iv)) - c.
-Test procedures (methods) for the analysis of pollutants shall be sufficiently sensitive.
-A method is sufficiently sensitive when 1) the method minimum level is at or below the level of the benchmark value established in the permit for the measured pollutant; or 2) the method has the lowest minimum level of the analytical methods approved under 40 CFR Part 136 or required under 40 CFR Chapter I, Subchapters N or O, for the measured pollutant; or 3) the method is specified in this permit or has been otherwise approved in writing by DEP for the measured pollutant.
+Code §§ 92a.3(c), 92a.41(a), 92a.44 and 40 CFR §§ 122.41(j)(4), 122.44(j)(1)(iv)) - c.
+Test procedures (methods) for the analysis of pollutants or pollutant parameters shall be sufficiently sensitive.
+A method is sufficiently sensitive when 1) the method minimum level is at or below the level of the effluent limit established in the permit for the measured pollutant or pollutant parameter; or 2) the method has the lowest minimum level of the analytical methods approved under 40 CFR Part 136 or required under 40 CFR Chapter I, Subchapters N or O, for the measured pollutant or pollutant parameter; or 3) the method is specified in this permit or has been otherwise approved in writing by DEP for the measured pollutant or pollutant parameter.
 Permittees have the option of providing matrix or sample-specific minimum levels rather than the published levels.
 (25 Pa.
 Code §§ 92a.3(c), 92a.44 and 40 CFR § 122.44(i)(1)(iv))